I missed the fried apple pies, the wraps and the fried fish filet.

 17. McSpaghetti

 Back in the 1970s, when McDonald’s was still figuring out its menu, you could get a hearty, carb-loaded dish called McSpaghetti at outposts in the US.
-One of few McDonald's menu items that was tricky to eat with your hands, it featured pasta, marinara sauce, meatballs and grated cheese.
+One of the few McDonald's menu items that was tricky to eat with your hands, it featured pasta, marinara sauce, meatballs and grated cheese.
 It’s still available at some restaurants around the world – including the Philippines, where it comes served with a side of fried chicken.

 16. Cinnamon Melts

-Cinnamon Melts landed on McDonald's breakfast menus in the USA and Canada in 2007, and they proved an instant hit with customers.
+Cinnamon Melts landed on McDonald's breakfast menus in the USA and Canada in 2007 and proved an instant hit with customers.
 Served warm, the bites of sweetly spiced doughy goodness were smothered in an indulgent melted cream cheese topping – and they became such a cult-favourite item that fans started sharing copycat recipes online.
 Unfortunately, they were discontinued around ten years later.
 In 2017, a petition to bring back Cinnamon Melts garnered thousands of signatures, but they still haven't made a return.

 15. Big Mac Sauce